 The Fast-Track to Greatness?

-Because of this mentality (“Army service over all”), this means that a non-Jewish Ukranian thug officially enlisted in the IDF (even if he does nothing) has social worth while someone on the level of Rav Kanievsky is considered a parasite, chas v’shalom.
+Because of this mentality (“Army service over all”), this means that a non-Jewish Ukrainian thug officially enlisted in the IDF (even if he does nothing) receives social worth...while someone on the level of Rav Kanievsky is considered a parasite.

-The same is true of the daughter of a Jewish father and the non-Jewish woman he brought over from Russia or Thailand or England.
+The same holds true for the daughter of a Jewish father and the non-Jewish woman he brought over from Russia or Thailand or England.

-Her army service grants her social & cultural superiority over a non-serving Torah Jew.
+Her (generally useless) army service grants her social & cultural superiority over a non-serving Torah Jew.

 To repeat: A non-Jew of Jew-hating lineage (i.e., many Ukrainians) can acquire cultural & social superiority over fully shomer Torah & mitzvot Jews (including tzaddikim) simply by waving the magic wand of army “service.”